GoInterject/GoInterject.github.io/bApps/bFinancials/AddingNotes.md

 > **NOTE:**
-> If you have other dimensions used in the report, you can use Segment2, Segment3, Segment4 respectively.
+> If you usehave other dimensions in the report, you can use Segment2, Segment3, Segment4 respectively.
-> Additionally, the cells that these column definitions are placed in, **MUST** align with the column definitions in row 2.
+> Additionally, the cells in which these column definitions are placed **MUST** align with the column definitions in row 2.

 Now, insert two rows below row 19.